Skip to main content

 La Jolla, CA 92093-0533

 Incomplete files will not be considered.
-Applicants are responsible for overseeing that all materials (application, GRE scores, TOEFL scores, letters of recommendation, transcripts, and writing sample) are received by the deadline.
+Applicants are responsible for overseeing that all materials (application, TOEFL scores, letters of recommendation, transcripts, and writing sample) are received by the deadline.

 For questions about this program or admissions requirements, contact socphd@ucsd.edu, please allow one to three business days for a response.